A week in Malta: The perfect 7-day Malta itinerary

 MID-RANGE: Solana Hotel & Spa

-If lounging on the beach all day is not your cup of tea, you can choose from a variety of water activities at Ghadira Bay such as windsurfing, kite surfing, water skiing, SUP, snorkeling and kayaking.
+Ghadira Bay is the largest sandy beach in Malta.
+Here you can spend your day sunbathing on its soft sand and swimming in the shallow, crystalline water.
+You can rent sunbeds and umbrellas, and there are a handful of cafes along the beach as well.
+If lounging on the beach all day is not your cup of tea, you can choose from a variety of water activities, such as windsurfing, kite surfing, water skiing, SUP, snorkeling and kayaking.

 7-day Malta itinerary map

-On this map, you can find the locations of all the stops included in this 7-day Malta itinerary.
+On this map, you can find the locations of all the stops included in this Malta itinerary.
 Click on the top left corner of the map for more details.

 Have more than a week in Malta?

-If you have more than a week in Malta, you can discover some hidden gems and get to know the islandās history on an even deeper level.
+If you have more than a week in Malta, you can visit some hidden gems and get to know the island’s history on an even deeper level.

 Those interested in archaeological sites should visit the UNESCO-listed Hal Saflieni Hypogeum, Hagar Qim Temple and the Ggantija Temples, which are older than the Egyptian pyramids.

-If youād like to take a walk through beautiful lush nature, add the Buskett Gardens, San Anton Gardens or Palazzo Parisio to your Malta itinerary.
-And if youāre up for seeing some more fabulous beaches, consider visiting Paradise Bay, Armier Bay Beach, Pretty Beach and Qawra Point Beach.
+If you’d like to explore some beautiful lush nature, take a look at the Buskett Gardens, San Anton Gardens or Palazzo Parisio.
+And if you’re up for seeing some more fabulous beaches, consider visiting Paradise Bay, Armier Bay Beach, Pretty Beach and Qawra Point Beach.

 This was my recommended Malta itinerary for 7 days!
-As you can see, thereās no shortage of amazing places to explore on this little Mediterranean island and even in a short amount of time you can experience a lot.
+As you can see, there’s no shortage of exciting places to explore on this little Mediterranean island, and you can experience a lot in a week.

 If you have any questions about the itinerary or recommendations on other places to visit in Malta, let me know in the comments.